cozy/cozy-stack/docs/auth.md

 Client-side apps
 ----------------

 **Important**: OAuth2 is not used here!
-The steps are similar (like obtaining a token), but going in the details, it doesn't match.
+The steps looks similar (like obtaining a token), but when going in the details, it doesn't match.

 ### How to register the application?